YiChiang12/mhChatbot/README.md

 ## ✉️ Contact
-Feel free to reach out to me at [yichiang@ucdavis.edu](mailto:yichiang@ucdavis.edu) or drop a message in the project's issues section on GitHub.
+Feel free to reach out to me at [yc2933@cornell.edu](mailto:yc2933@cornell.edu) or drop a message in the project's issues section on GitHub.

 ## License